hwirth/may_first/README.txt

 !
 Warp Button: Jump/Dive and speed forward some distance
 - Several formation layouts, one of them could become a "cluster-ship" Nesting of formations?
+- Band transformation only on the horizon, "normalizing" as it approaches the player (cheap solution for the Moebius loop idea)

 // TODO v0.2 //////////////////////////////////////////////////////////////////
 ~ Change to tier (1,2,3 instead of 1,3,6)